 In lifting/lowering applications you need to be able to control an electromagnetic brake.
-The brake is controlled using a relay output or digital output (terminal 46).
-The output must be kept closed (voltage-free) for the period of time during which the frequency converter is not able to 'support' the motor, for example due to the load being too great.
-Select Mechanical brake control in parameter 323 or 341 for applications with an electromagnetic brake.
+The brake is controlled using the special mechanical brake control/supply terminals 122/123.

 When the output frequency exceeds the brake cut out value set in par.
 138, the brake is released if the motor current exceeds the preset value in parameter 140.
-The brake is engaged when the output frequency is less than the brake engaging frequency, which is set in par.
-139. If the frequency converter is placed at alarm status or in an overvoltage situation the mechanical brake is cut in immediately.
+When stopping the brake is engaged when the output frequency is less than the brake engaging frequency, which is set in par.
+139. If the frequency converter is at alarm status or in an overvoltage situation the mechanical brake is cut in immediately.
+If not using the special mechanical brake control/supply terminals (122-123), select Mechanical brake control in parameter 323 or 341 for applications with an electromagnetic brake.
+A relay output or digital output (terminal 46) can be used.